Klrfl/personal-site/src/content/journal/move-on-to-mhg.md

 Yep it used `!important`.
 Which I promptly overrided with another `!important`.
 Sorry 😭

-That's just the styling, on the interactivity side I also needed to recreate focus trap, and handle escape keys, which was a nightmare.
+That's just the styling, on the interactivity side I also needed to recreate focus trap and handle escape keys, which was a nightmare.

-It took two days but all the issues were successfully ironed out and the dialog was, at last, usable.
+It took two days but all the issues (except one) were successfully ironed out and the dialog was, at last, usable.

+## Course correction

+On the next day after successfully implemented the dialog, I tested and played around with it until eventually I noticed that I didn't implement focus trap properly, and the user can easily tab their way out of the dialog.
+At that point, I regretted my decision of not using \`showModal\` and decided to refactor everything.
+But the results were clear: the style sheet was smaller than what I started with, and I had less JavaScript too, since I didn't have to attach an event listener for things like the escape key and the close dialog.

+Now we're back to square one with the lightbox problem.
+How did I manage to fix it?
+At first I tried to automatically go full screen when the lightbox appears, but after some testing, it's apparently very unstable.
+When the user closes the lightbox, the user will get out of full screen and see the lightbox go under the dialog.
+Very frustating!

+With some hacking I found that Photoswipe has an option that allows you to append the lightbox to an element of your choice, so I tried to append it to the dialog.
+After some promises and also trial and error, it worked!

+The way I wrote it I made it seem very straightforward, when in reality it's a lot of googling and trial & error...
+It took me way longer to fix it than you reading this post!
+After almost a whole day and a plethora of styling issues, I successfully reimplemented the dialog, this time, correctly.